Testwell CMT++

 measured files.

-short report (default form).
+Example of short report (default form).

-Example of same report, of
+Example of same report, of file level summary.

 This report type can be further converted to HTML form with cmt2html